IoT AND Zelda?!?

 By hacking together a Blue Yeti microphone, Raspberry Pi 3 Model B, and other parts, YouTuber Allen Pan can play an ocarina to control various functions around his house.
 Different melodies accomplish different tasks, Zelda’s Lullaby unlocks the front door, Sun’s Song to turn on the lights, and Epona’s Song unlocks the car.

 And if you want to see how Allen built it, you can check out that video here.

 Even if you didn’t play Zelda as a child (bummer), we’ve all imagined ourselves in a fantasy world at some point.
 Perhaps, like me, you’ve fantasized about being a wizard in Harry Potter, with the ability to do amazing things with the flick of a wand.

 But wait, that’s exactly what Universal Studios enabled a few years ago in the Wizarding World of Harry Potter theme park:

-Special interactive wands allow park goers to “cast spells” in select locations by moving their wand in a specific pattern.
+Special interactive wands allow park-goers to “cast spells” in select locations by moving their wand in a specific pattern.

-The wands work by reflecting infrared light back at sensors which capture the movement of the wand and then interpret whether or not it was the correct spell pattern (“it’s LeviOsa, not LeviosA”).
+The wands work by reflecting infrared light back at sensors that capture the movement of the wand and then interpret whether or not it was the correct spell pattern (“it’s LeviOsa, not LeviosA”).
 If done correctly, some action (turning on lights, unlocking doors, fixing a suit of armor, etc.) is triggered in the environment.